-Income tax is calculated on the basis of the determined annual income (total income, see above).
+Income tax is calculated based on the determined annual income (total income, see above).
 All salaries from employment relationships as well as unemployment benefits and emergency benefits are also relevant for the calculation of income tax.

 ATTENTION: If you receive other benefits in addition to unemployment benefits and unemployment assistance within a calendar year, you are required to register with the AMS!
 If, for example, you have received unemployment benefits from the AMS and/or unemployment assistance in a calendar year, other additional benefits in the same calendar year could lead to you losing your entitlement to the above-mentioned benefits.

-Lose support retroactively.
 This can lead to repayment obligations and back income tax payments.

-In particular, in the following cases, an assessment (filing of a tax return) is required at the
+In particular, in the following cases, an assessment (filing of a tax return) is required at the Tax office mandatory to make: